vimc/orderly.server/tests/testthat/spec/spec.md

 Accepts as `POST` body json that will be passed directly through to the report.
 This is required when the report requires parameters and is not allowed for reports that do not allow parameters.

-Accepts the query parameter `commit` which can be set to `false` (e.g., `/reports/:name/run/?commit=false` to try running the report but not commit it.
-This can be used for testing that the report compiles.
+Accepts the query parameter `ref`, to try running the report against a particular git reference (e.g., a branch or a commit).
+This is not yet actually supported.

 Returns information to query the status of the report via the next endpoint